fbpx

 In a typical year, the average temperature is below freezing in December, January and February.

-Waste and recycling stats in Oslo
+Waste and Recycling Stats in Oslo

 Despite increased consumption and general economic growth, household waste has decreased in recent years.